-The bright red signs, one on either side, say the shipwreck remains are from an unknown 19th century vessel, apparently destroyed during a hurricane.
-Nothing further is known, say the signs, which also goes on to state the shipwreck is a protected archaeological resource under state law.
+The bright-red signs, one on either side, say the shipwreck remains are from an unknown 19th century vessel, apparently destroyed during a hurricane.
+Nothing further is known, say the signs, which also go on to state the shipwreck is a protected archaeological resource under state law.

 In an email Oct.
 5, Shauna McVey, spokesperson for Delaware Department of Natural Resources and Environmental Control’s Division of Parks and Recreation, said the signs were installed in the last couple of weeks.

 Another noticeable change along The Point’s path is the installation of new dune fencing.

 McVey said DNREC’s Watershed Stewardship beach crew installed about 5,200 linear feet of fencing - 1,734 feet of traditional wood fence and 3,500 feet of rope fence on crossings and dune toe.
 The traditional dune fencing is used to help delineate areas where the public is not permitted to go, and help protect dune ecology, she said.